Skip to main content

 Written by Jake Scotto

-On a project, I have a few items - each with a 5% tax.
+• You have three items on a project, each with a 5% tax.

 Goodshuffle Pro applies a percentage of a contract level discount to each item on the order.